-This is the first in a two-part series on first-time startup founders-turned-CEOs.
+This is the first in a two-part series on first-time startup founders-turned-CEOs, and how to navigate this evolution.
 Read part two here.

 You don’t get a handbook when you become CEO.

 The closest you’ll get is heading to the management aisle of a bookstore or reading through the Twitter-verse for advice doled out in 280 characters or less.
 You’ll see plenty on what not to do as a leader, all while trying to keep in mind that the internet is a small slice of the population—one with an overabundance of people selling hot takes for eyeballs and likes.

 The reality of leadership is messy, gritty, mostly quiet—the work that powers an organization and its people taking place almost entirely behind-the-scenes, kind of like building a product.